quiltdata/quilt/docs/advanced-features/s3-prefix-permissions.md

 Stack (1-Feb-2023 or later) so that the Quilt registry has sufficient permissions to assume cross-account roles on behalf or users
-* Ask your Quilt Account Manager to **enable "secure search"** for your stack in order for search hide the objects from unauthorized users in the search results.
+* Ask your Quilt Account Manager to **enable "secure search"** for your stack in order for search to hide the objects from unauthorized users in the search results.

 ## Limitations and workarounds